helrond/clbsj.org/_posts/2021-03-25-lenten-detox-ericka-dunbar.md

 description:
 ---

-This Session will be led Ericka Shawndricka Dunbar.
-Ericka recently earned her Ph.D. in Bible & Cultures from Drew Theological School.
-Text selection will be announced soon!
+This session will be led Ericka Shawndricka Dunbar.
+Ericka will explore the layered theme of "chosenness" in Esther chapters 1 and 2, both in its traditional understanding and from an Africana-womanist perspective.

 {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZ0ofu6vpjIvGdwVAHf66Y8tRTWNAlLAKYrp" %}